Ramasubramanian/ramasubramanian.github.io/posts/information_fasting.md

 2015 - 2019 = Overshared political opinions, movie reviews on Twitter

-2016 - 2020 (March) = Overshared tech memes + content from Twitter to Discord (office group having a casual channel)
+2016 - 2020 (March) = Overshared tech memes + content from Twitter to Discord (office group having an informal channel)

 2013 - 2019 = Watching movies/series on mobile phones which goes late into the nights and occupied whole weekends

-> Although now I am out of all this now, I have noticed a slight increase in whatsapp group chats participation due to this lockdown.
-Just being concious about this to reduce the same once this is all over.
+> Although I am out of all this now, I have noticed a slight increase in whatsapp group chats participation due to this lockdown.
+Just being concious about this to reduce the same once this is all over :-P

 ### What worked/works for me?
 And might work for you too.

 #### Should we use a feature phone instead of a smartphone?
 Nah!
 I tried this few years back for 2 months, failed and realised how much i missed those banking apps, Maps, Cab booking and food ordering apps.
 It is stupid to renounce the smartphone and is not sustainable in today's world.
-But using this for 2 months helped me get out of over WhatsApping.
+But using the feature phone for 2 months helped me get out of over WhatsApping.
 So can be worth trying as a starter.

 #### What do we do then?
 Information fasting similar to fasting in food worked for me.
 Fasting makes your body better, information fasting makes your mind better, calmer and free from stress.
-In some cases stopping to consume from the source all of a sudden worked in some cases mindful usage of the source worked.
+In some cases stopping the consumption from the source one for all worked in some cases mindful usage of the source worked.

 #### Endless information streaming apps
 Remove these apps from your phone and move them to your personal laptop/desktop.
 Problem with having these kind of infinite information beaming apps in mobile is that
 - they are available whenever and wherever we want hence spoiling our blank/idle intervals pulling us away from the much needed solitudes
 - They have push notifications which has the capacity to interrupt our current focus

 Moving them to personal laptops/desktops means reducing the mobility and availability so that we do not keep checking them everytime and can minimise our time with these apps by a large factor.
+We can also look at predefined time slots to consume these apps.
 I did this for Twitter and it works well, the reason I did not abandon Twitter just like that is because it is my primary channel for keeping upto date with my professional industry.

 Change your mindset and abandon these altogether in a single shot.
 I did this for Facebook years back when I felt I am oversharing and got out of it just like that.
 Never turned back.
 I did the same recenly for Discord as well and not going back any soon.
 This is a harder path but possible.

 For news reading use some feed reader like Feedly instead of reading Google news and likes so that you get news only from the sources you want.
+Do not watch movies/series on mobile phones.
+Use only a TV or bigger screen.
+Change your mindset to watch movies/series only on weekends or 1 - 2 hours a day.

 #### Group chat/Gossip apps
 It is best to remove these apps from phone and use only in the personal laptops/desktops but few apps like WhatsApp do not support working on these devices without a mobile phone.
 In such cases we can keep this app on our mobiles but disable notifications altogether.

-But what if our family or bae use the same app for one-to-one communications as well?
+But what if our family or bae use the same app for one-to-one communications?
 - Use another less popular app like Signal and ask them to move there for 1-to-1 chats
-- Most apps have ability to customise notifications sounds/lights at per contact basis so assing unique tones to family and bae helps
+- Most apps have ability to customise notifications sounds/lights at per contact basis so assigning unique tones to family and bae helps
 - Mute group chats alone and enable notifications only for individual messages, OCD folks might want to make group chats notification count to 0 hence check those messages as a side effect of this

 I am following the first approach and is working well.